briansjkim/ryk-blog/README.md

 > React (w/ React-Router), Node.js/Express, MongoDB/Mongoose, Sass

 # Starting #
-  From the root directory:
-    1. To start the client
+ 1. From the root directory, run the following command to start the client:
    > npm run build
-    2. To start the server
+ 2. From the same root directory, run the following command to start the server:
    > npm run start

 # Installing Dependencies #